seanmurphy1661/seanmurphy1661/README.md

-Admin for the Nostr relay nostr.sixteensixtyone.com
+Admin for the Nostr relay nostr.sixteensixtyone.com and nostr.1661.io

 <!--
 **seanmurphy1661/seanmurphy1661** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.